Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Introduction

+This paper clearly builds on previous work in the DiD literature that developed methods to understand treatment effect heterogeneity arising from covariates.
+For example, \cite{abadie2005semiparametric} proposed pointwise inference for the conditional average treatment effect on the treated given a covariate based on inverse probability weighting (IPW) and series approximations in the canonical two-periods and two-groups DiD setting.
+His proposal is even applicable to the staggered adoption case by focusing on a subset of the original dataset consisting only of a treated group with a specific treatment timing and a comparison group.
+Compared to his proposal, our methods have novelties in terms of the empirically desirable DR property, the kernel smoothing technique that facilitates tuning parameter selection, and the uniform validity over covariate values and other key variables proven by empirical process theory.

-The rest of the paper is organized as follows.
-We introduce the setup in Section \ref{sec:setup}.
-Section \ref{sec:identificaton} presents the identification result.
-In Section \ref{sec:estimation}, we develop the estimation and uniform inference methods and investigate their asymptotic properties.
-Sections \ref{sec:application} and \ref{sec:simulation} contain a numerical illustration and Monte Carlo simulation results, respectively.
-The supplementary results are reported in appendices.
+\paragraph{Paper Organization.} The rest of the paper is organized as follows.
+Section \ref{sec:setup} introduces the setup and provides a non-technical roadmap for implementing our methods.
+Section \ref{sec:application} illustrates our methods in the context of the minimum wage.
+Sections \ref{sec:CATTgt} and \ref{sec:Summary} discuss the identification, estimation, and uniform inference methods for CATT and the summary parameters, respectively.
+The supplementary results are presented in the online appendix.
 The accompanying R package {\ttfamily \href{https://tkhdyanagi.github.io/didhetero/}{didhetero}} is available from the authors' websites.